Kenya Moore Flaunts Sculpted Body In A Tight, Curve-Hugging Dress On Instagram

 “You betta werk Mrs Daly! ” another follower chimed, followed by fire emojis.

 Moore has been using her Instagram account to show off her bod after giving birth on numerous occasions.
-On Friday, April 5, the former Miss USA showed off her figure in one strap, red bodycon dress with tan heels.
+On Friday, April 5, the former Miss USA showed off her figure in a one-strap, red bodycon dress with tan heels.
 With her long tresses pulled back into a ponytail, Moore revealed that the look was for a taping of Steve.
 Fans gushed at Moore’s look in her comments, referring to her as a “Barbie” and “hot mama.”

 The Inquisitr previously reported that Moore, who left RHOA in 2018, ruffled a few feathers with her old cast members.
 The entrepreneur reportedly showed up uninvited to co-star Cynthia Bailey’s partnership with Seagram’s, which upset fellow cast member NeNe Leakes.
 Moore’s appearance reportedly caused chaos between Leakes and Bailey, which is set to air out on the show’s reunion.

-“Kenya is enjoying everything about motherhood and watching baby Brooklyn grow,” the source told HollywoodLife.
+“Kenya is enjoying everything about motherhood and watching baby Brooklyn grow,” the source told Hollywood Life.

 “She’d love time to slow down, but now that Brooklyn is getting a little bigger, she’s finally able to get a little more sleep.
 Brooklyn is such a good baby and her personality is totally coming out now, too!
 She loves her little dream family and is thriving.
 She’s a fabulous mother.”